 In other words, when you experience something, such as noticing someone was upset with you, rather than letting the opportunity to understand it go – you can teach yourself to contemplate causes and consequences so that you can learn.
 Keeping a journal can help with this.
 Eventually, you begin to rebuild the database of experiential memories, learn to slow down and use these spontaneously and reflectively, and begin to feel the mind become more familiar once more.

 Focusing on beliefs can also help.
 Our beliefs underpin much of our activity, reactions and ability to cope.
 It can feel as though you are brainwashing yourself when trying to re-install innate beliefs in your thinking, but, bear with it, keep going, and very importantly, let go of trying to force change.
 The goal is to move towards the home square no matter how many times you slip down the snake.
 Pick the dice up and throw it again.

-Expect peaks, troughs and plateaus.
-Try to notice when regressions are linked to stress and know that you will move through this.
-All of life is temporary, and change is an inevitable part of it.
+Expect peaks, troughs, and plateaus.
+Try to notice when regressions are linked to stress, and know that you will move through this.
+All of life is transitory, and change is an inevitable part of it.